p3lim/p3lim.github.io/_posts/2015-12-25-raspi-debian.md

 You can tweak these to your liking, full details and a list of defaults can be found in the [raspbian-ua-netinst project's readme](//github.com/debian-pi/raspbian-ua-netinst#installer-customization).

-Once done, eject the MicroSD card from your computer and continue to plug everything together.
+Once done, eject the MicroSD card from your computer.

 ### Connecting All The Things!